And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 The court has its own culture.

-You put some people on that court who are going to be able to shape its culture uh for the entire time they are on it by virtue of their own credentials.
+You put some people on that court who are going to be able to shape its culture for the entire time they are on it by virtue of their own credentials.

 Yeah, we're getting a vote.

-Let's assume that Harriet Myers and I have no reason to not believe the president, so don't take me wrong.
+Let's assume that Harriet Myers, and I have no reason to not believe the president, so don't take me wrong.

 Let's assume she is everything that he says she is.

-Uh okay, she's the she's a vote that he wants.
+Okay, she's a vote that he wants.

-Uh uh now, John Roberts is not just a vote.
+Now, John Roberts is not just a vote.

-Uh and and because there's more to it than just the votes.
+Because there's more to it than just the votes.

 There's more to it.

-Justice Breyer's not just a vote.
+Justice Breyer is not just a vote.

 Look at what this man believes.